!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 Unfortunately, our modern-day lives have made us more sedentary.
 While sitting or lounging around sounds like a dream, it’s actually killing our spine, our backs, and our joints!
 Our bodies were not designed to spend long periods of time sitting down.

-In fact, according to the Mayo Clinic, an analysis of 13 studies found that those who sat for more than 8 hours a day had the same risks as someone who was obese or those of a heavy smoker!
+In fact, an analysis of 13 studies found that those who sat for more than 8 hours a day had the same risks as someone who was obese or those of a heavy smoker according to Mayo Clinic!

 With these facts in mind, is it any wonder that 80% of the world’s population have some type of back pain?
 Back pain alone accounts for more than 264 million lost workdays every year.